ioccc-src/winner/faq.md

-**IMPORTANT NOTE**: If you believe that the "**original source file**" is **NOT** the original source code, then plesse open an [IOCCC issue](https://github.com/ioccc-src/winner/issues) and describe the problem to the [IOCCC judges](judges.html), including that you believe is the correct "**original source file**".
+**IMPORTANT NOTE**: If you believe that the "**original source file**" is **NOT** the original source code, then plesse open an [IOCCC issue](https://github.com/ioccc-src/winner/issues) and describe the problem to the [IOCCC judges](judges.html), including what you believe is the correct "**original source file**".

 **FYI**: To determine the difference between the "**original source file**" and